p2or/blender-loom/README.md

 #### Options

  - If _Limit by Object Selection_ toggle <img width="16" alt="limit_by_object-in-selection" src="https://user-images.githubusercontent.com/512368/204095616-19d16715-91be-4210-81b1-d30eb263d3bb.png">
-is enabled, only the keyframes of the selected objects in the scene are added to the list
+is enabled, only the keyframes of the selected objects in the scene are added to the list.
- - Holding down <kbd>Ctrl</kbd> while clicking 'Render Selected Keyframes' button will add all keyframes to the list, regardless of what's selected in the _Timeline, Graph Editor or Dopesheet_
+ - Holding down <kbd>Ctrl</kbd> while clicking 'Render Selected Keyframes' button will add all keyframes to the list, regardless of what's selected in the _Timeline, Graph Editor or Dopesheet_.
- - Holding down <kbd>Alt</kbd> or <kbd>Option</kbd> while clicking the 'Render Selected Keyframes' operator limits the selection of keyframes to the current _frame range of the scene_
+ - Holding down <kbd>Alt</kbd> or <kbd>Option</kbd> while clicking the 'Render Selected Keyframes' operator limits the selection of keyframes to the current _frame range of the scene_.
- - If you hold down <kbd>Ctrl</kbd> and <kbd>Alt</kbd> or <kbd>Option</kbd> when clicking 'Render selected Keyframes' operator without any object selected, _all keyframes_ within the _frame range of the scene_ are be added to the list
+ - If you hold down <kbd>Ctrl</kbd> and <kbd>Alt</kbd> or <kbd>Option</kbd> when clicking 'Render selected Keyframes' operator without any object selected, _all keyframes_ within the _frame range of the scene_ are be added to the list.

 ### File Path Variables

-Loom allows to replace of all occurrences of any global variable defined in the *Addon Preferences* via *custom python expressions* for the regular *Output Path* as well as all *File Output* nodes.
+Loom allows to replace of all occurrences of any 'global variable' defined in the *Addon Preferences* via *custom python expressions* for the regular *Output Path* as well as all *File Output* nodes.

 <!--
 ![globals](https://user-images.githubusercontent.com/512368/180618964-b4d6ef0c-c542-4925-be40-3e6b65cb9172.gif)